zhullyb/monyhar/monyhar/net/docs/life-of-a-feature.md

 of the design philosophy to ensure behaviors are well-specified, and that the implementation conforms to those specifications.
-This may be seen as burdensome when it's unclear whether or not a feature will 'take off,' but it's equally critical to ensure that the Chromium projects do not fork the Web Platform.
+This may be seen as burdensome when it's unclear whether or not a feature will 'take off,' but it's equally critical to ensure that the Monyhar projects do not fork the Web Platform.

 #### Incubation Is Required

-`//net` respects Chromium's overall position of [incubation first](https://groups.google.com/a/monyhar.org/d/msg/blink-dev/PJ_E04kcFb8/baiLN3DTBgAJ) standards development.
+`//net` respects Monyhar's overall position of [incubation first](https://groups.google.com/a/monyhar.org/d/msg/blink-dev/PJ_E04kcFb8/baiLN3DTBgAJ) standards development.

 With an incubation first approach, before introducing any new features that might be exposed over the wire to servers, whether they are explicit behaviors,